-In the course of performing your duties, you may have access to bank proprietary information, confidential and secret information (collectively known as "DBS information").
-It may be in various forms, including in oral, written or electronic formats and can include confidential information or personal data relating to DBS, our business associates (including vendors, service providers customers), our customers or our staff.
+In the course of performing your duties, you may have access to bank proprietary information, confidential and secret information.
+It may be in various forms, including in oral, written or electronic formats and can include confidential information relating to DBS, our business associates (including customers) or our staff.

-You should only use, share, disclose or transfer DBS information according to its purpose and intent, in compliance with relevant Bank Policies and Standards.
+You should use such information according to its purpose and intent, in compliance with relevant Bank Policies and Standards.

-- a) Use DBS information according to its purpose and intent, in compliance with the relevant laws and applicable DBS Policies and Standards (such as the Information Classification and Handling Standard).
-This includes sharing, disclosure or transfer of DBS information to third parties as well as within DBS Group. - b) Refer any media enquiries to Group Strategic Marketing & Communications. - c) Remember your obligation to protect the confidentiality of information received during your employment continues even after you cease employment with DBS.
+- a) Use information according to its purpose and intent, in compliance with the relevant laws and DBS Policies and Standards. - Obtain clearance from Legal, Compliance & Secretariat (LCS) prior to sharing any confidential information. - c) Refer any media enquiries to Group Strategic Marketing & Communications (GSMC). - d) Remember your obligation to protect the confidentiality of information received during your employment continues even after you cease employment with DBS.